 More | 54% | 46% |

-The narrowing gap between the percentage of those subscribed to more and fewer streaming services compared to the previous year suggests the video streaming space may be getting oversaturated and that viewers are nearing their budget for streaming.
+The narrowing gap between the percentage of those subscribed to more and fewer streaming services compared to the previous year suggests the video streaming space may be getting oversaturated, that viewers are nearing their budget for streaming, or streaming services are losing out to other sources of entertainment, like social media and gaming.

 Data from Deloitte supports fading interest in maintaining multiple streaming service subscriptions.
-Forty percent of respondents to Deloitte’s 2024 Digital Media Trends survey said they had canceled a paid video streaming service subscription in the past six months.
+Thirty-nine percent of respondents to Deloitte’s 2025 Digital Media Trends survey said they had canceled a paid video streaming service subscription in the past six months.
+That percentage is higher for Gen Z and millennials whose media consumption is much more diverse than older generations.

 Split up content libraries is the largest complaint